RobertoCampisi/advent-of-code/README.md

 ![Last commit](https://img.shields.io/github/last-commit/Flizz95/advent-of-code "Last commit")

 # advent-of-code

-My personal solutions written in python for the yearly Advent of Code coding challenges of the year 2024 and partly of 2023.
+This repository contains my personal solutions written in python for the yearly Advent of Code coding challenges.
-Currently I am working on making an command line interface to facilitate comunication with the advent of code website and automatation, such as testing and benchmarking, for future solutions.
+Currently I am working on making an command line interface (CLI) to facilitate intergration with the advent of code website and automatation, such as testing and benchmarking, for future solution.

 ---
 <!-- Badges of stars: start -->